While my great-great grandmother and I have a common spirit, I have forged my own path in this world.

 During this time, I also maneuvered my way into an internship at a marketing and PR firm and a position as a media specialist at a start-up dog treat company (long story).
-I thought I wanted to go into marketing, but both of these experiences left me empty.
+I've used a lot of the skills I developed during these experiences doing communications work for academic centers and nonprofits, including the Center for Latin American Studies at UC Berkeley and OnlineSOS.

-It wasn't until I came to UC Berkeley that I realized what was wrong: I wanted to do something big and good.
 A lot of things have happened to me between birth and now that I haven't outlined in this page, private things, things that shocked and hurt me and threatened to weigh me down.
 I've also traveled the world, meeting new people and learning about issues in different countries.
 Whether it was hanging out with newfound LGBT+ Tunisian friends at RightsCon, chatting about the dictatorship with a chocolatier in Buenos Aires, or performing open source investigations from home, I have always sought to understand and empathize with people across these imagined borders.
 All of it lead me to this realization: naive as it sounds, I want to make the world a better place, even if it's just a little bit.
 And I want to use my UC Berkeley degree and all my will and skills built up over the years to make it happen.